I'm a freelance hairstylist in Oregon. I'm an entrepreneur at heart and I want to help you be a successful cosmetologist!

-Connecting your clients with high-quality product keeps their hair healthier and makes it easier for them to style it at home.
-It’s also an incredibly effective method of increasing your income, whether you’re a salon owner, booth renter or freelance stylist.
-Besides just the quick sale, a client who purchases retail from you is actually 3X MORE LIKELY TO RETURN TO YOU, which makes it a great clientele building tool as well.
+Connecting your clients with high-quality products keeps their hair healthier and makes it easier for them to style it at home.
+It’s also an incredibly effective method of increasing your income, whether you’re a salon owner, booth renter, or freelance stylist.
+Besides just the quick sale, a client who purchases retail from you is actually THREE TIMES MORE LIKELY TO RETURN TO YOU, which makes it a great clientele building tool as well.

 These seven easy-to-implement tips will help you increase your retail sales instantly.